VirgilBI/test-documentation/documentation.md

 ## Line Items and Products
 Each line item corresponds to a product.
 The line_item_id in the order_line_items table represents a specific product.

+## Revenue Calculation
+When calculating revenue, only include revenue from orders where the status is not 'returned' or 'return_pending'.